llamasking/Phishing-Nuke/README.md

 # Phishing Nuke

-An upgraded script based off nitsuga5124's version, designed to taint a phishing scam's data to a point of having to toss large amounts of it.
+An upgraded script based off [nitsuga5124](https://gitlab.com/nitsuga5124)'s version, designed to taint a phishing scam's data to a point of having to toss large amounts of it.

-Go pay nitsuga5124 some love on his GitLab. https://gitlab.com/nitsuga5124

 ## Usage
 I'll admit, it's not super easy to use, but I kinda tried.